 For the Peanut Sauce

-- Prepare the Veggies.
-Chop up all the veggies and cilantro and add to a bowl.
+- Chop up the rest of the vegetables and the cilantro and add to a large serving or mixing bowl.

 - Calories: 384